tejasurya/Language-Translator/README.md

 # Language-Translator
-Translating English to Spanish Language.
+Translating English to Spanish Language using Transformers model.